The Spin Stops Here!

 So the question is: have Info-gap scholars managed to accomplish a major feat in the area of decision-making under severe uncertainty?

-Of course the answer is that this new claim (Burgman et al's 2008) is not due to a breakthrough in decision-making under severe uncertainty but, rather to an unfortunate, blatant error of judgment.
+Of course the answer is that this new claim (Burgman et al. 2008) is not due to a breakthrough in decision-making under severe uncertainty, but rather to an unfortunate, blatant error of judgment.

 My view on this episode -- based as it is on numerous discussions with Info-Gap scholars over the past five years -- is that this new claim is simply -- but not surprisingly -- ... a Freudian slip.